loculus-project/loculus/README2.md

 ### User management

 We use keycloak for authorization.
 The keycloak instance is deployed in the `loculus` namespace and exposed to the outside either under `localhost:8083` or `authentication-[your-argo-cd-path]`.
-The keycloak instance is configured with a realm called `loculus` and a client called `test-cli`.
+The keycloak instance is configured with a realm called `loculus` and a client called `backend-client`.
 The realm is configured to use the exposed url of keycloak as a [frontend url](https://www.keycloak.org/server/hostname).
 For testing we added multiple users to the realm.
 The users are:

 - `admin` with password `admin` (login under `your-exposed-keycloak-url/admin/master/console/`)